 A Lap-o-meter will be placed on course just after the timing location where your name and current mileage will display after each passing, and there will be a live leader board available for viewing all 24 hours where you and spectators can view race progress.
 After completion of the race, if you were issued an anklet you will need to return it or you will be held responsible for replacement costs.
 If you have decided to stop your participation in the event at any point, please return your anklet to the timers.

 We will install temporary fencing this year along the approach and past the timing strip to minimize the number of people who cross the timing strip multiple times when going in and out of the main aid station.
 This is purely to support more accurate results.

 Various awards for fastest distance, most miles, age divisions, etc. will be mailed within 4 weeks after the event.
 Awards are given for male and females, 1st and 2nd place in the following: Fastest 100 miles, fastest 50/50, fastest 100k, fastest 50 miles, fastest 50K.
 In addition, fastest 100 mile relay 4-person and 8-person, most miles individual male and female over all.
 Ages for individual awards are in 10-year increments 19 and under through 70+.

-Parking is permitted on the grass in the camping area between the main parking lot and the river only.
 The parking lot at St. Helena Heritage Park is first come, first served.
-Participants arriving after the lot is full may drop off camping supplies and must proceed to off-site parking - see map.
+Participants arriving after the lot is full may drop off camping supplies and must proceed to off-site parking.
+SEE CAMPING NOTE BELOW

 Emergency Vehicle Access: